MarcusQuigley/Mel-main/README.md

 ### Hi there  ✨ special ✨ 😄

-- 🔭 Going back step by step
+- 🔭 Going back to go forward step by step
 - 🌱 I’m currently learning ...Python
 - ⚡ Fun fact: ...there are so many ;) too many... 🤔
 - 💬 Still learning but happy to help with the basics if I can.